Emir-Acikgoz-50/datascience/portfolio/research_project/reflection_and_evaluation.md

 <h3>Situation</h3>

 Durng the project, my primary learning objective was to get an idea of machine learning and how to code in python.
-As a software engineer, knowing how a machine learning model and pipeline is supposed to be implemented can be very valuable and python is one of the most used programming languages.
+As a software engineer, knowing how to set up a predicitve model can be very valuable to any organization and python is one of the most used and versatile programming languages.

 <h3>Task</h3>

+My task regarding this learning objective was to get comfortable with python and all of the steps that are mandatory to implement a proper machine learning model.

 <h3>Action</h3>